conventoangelo/OverKeys/README.md

 2. Run the installer and follow the on-screen instructions.
 3. Once installed, OverKeys will be available for use immediately.

+### Configuration

+To change the app settings, right-click the OverKeys icon in the system tray and select **Preferences**.
+A separate window will open, displaying the available settings.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing